katsinseas/wbs-bootcamp-data-science/README.md

-# the first commit
+# First day on GitHub

 # This is just an example

-Actually, this is really important!
+I changed this three times, because it's really important.

-## This is another example H2
+# Don't forget list one and list two

-### This is the last example H3
+List one: status and commit

-Item 1 in the list
+List two: description and push

-Item 2 in the list
+# Review sql

 ```sql